 7. Monitor your plan and when the time comes exit the business profitably and successfully.

-Learn more about our business exit planning services here: fortunebta.com/exit-planning/
+Learn more about our Exit Planning Services here: fortunebta.com/exit-planning/